-Material and equipment shall be priced in accordance with the terms of the task order solicitation, contract type, and applicable FAR and agency-specific regulatory supplements.
+Material and equipment, as defined in FAR Part 45.101, shall be priced in accordance with the terms of the task order solicitation, contract type, and applicable FAR and agency-specific regulatory supplements.
 Unless otherwise directed by task order terms and conditions, the Contractor may apply indirect costs to material and equipment consistent with the Contractor's standard accounting practices.